Child Pornography Defense Attorney Massachusetts

 Possible Defenses Under Massachusetts Law

-Lack of Knowledge: The prosecution must prove the defendant knew the contents of the material.
-If material was received unknowingly, downloaded automatically, or accessed without awareness of its contents, this element may not be proven.
+The prosecution must prove the defendant knew the contents of the material.
+If material was received unknowingly, downloaded automatically through malware or pop-ups, or accessed without awareness of its contents, the knowledge element may not be established.
+This is frequently the strongest available defense in possession cases, particularly where files were on a shared or compromised device.

-Fourth Amendment Violations: Many cases begin with search warrants for computers and electronic devices.
-Challenging the validity of search warrants, the scope of searches, or the seizure of evidence can result in suppression of evidence.
+Many of these cases begin with law enforcement obtaining a search warrant for computers and electronic devices.
+Challenging the validity of the warrant, the scope of the search, or the procedures used in seizing and examining digital evidence can result in suppression of the evidence that forms the basis of the charges.
+Without that evidence, the prosecution often cannot proceed.

-Insufficient Evidence of Age: The prosecution must prove the depicted individual was under 18.
-If age cannot be determined from the material, expert testimony may be required and can be challenged.
+The prosecution must prove the person depicted was under 18 at the time the material was created.
+If age cannot be reliably determined from the material itself, expert testimony is required and can be challenged.
+This is a legitimate and viable defense element in appropriate cases.

-Insufficient Evidence of Content: Material must depict sexual conduct or lewd exhibition.
+The material must depict sexual conduct or a lewd exhibition as defined by statute.
 Simple nudity or non-sexual images may not meet the statutory definition.
+The specific content of the material matters, and challenging whether it satisfies the legal definition is a recognized defense approach.

-Do not attempt to delete files or destroy evidence -
+Do not attempt to delete files or destroy evidence -- this can result in additional obstruction charges

 Do not discuss the allegations with anyone except your attorney